Self Isolation Payment Scheme Privacy Notice

 If there is evidence to suggest you are not complying with the duty to self-isolate without reasonable justification, we may be asked by the Police for information, including your name, the address at which you are self-isolating, details about your self-isolation and other information the Police may need to help decide whether to investigate further.

-We will not share your information with other organisations or individuals outside of Dartford Borough Council.
+Other than as referred to above, we will not share your information with other organisations or individuals outside of Dartford Borough Council.

 Our lawful bases for processing the personal data